vevuo/glacier-upload/README.md

 ## Usage

-Basic usage (will upload in a one chunk):
+Basic usage (will upload in one chunk):

 `glacier-upload [upload_file_path] [glacier_vault_name]`